open-cloud/open-cloud.github.io.old/2_developer.md

 External Steps should have their requested_interval set to hours or days, so that they do not block Internal steps.
-This is because the Observer is single-threaded and Internal steps are expected to be responsive.
+This is because the Synchronizer is single-threaded and Internal steps are expected to be responsive.

 ### Deletions

-Observers handle deletions in the same way as they handle synchronization.
+Synchronizers handle deletions in the same way as they handle synchronization.
 When an object is deleted in the data model, it is simply marked as deleted.
 The fetch_pending method in that case fetches the set of such deleted objects and passes it on, instead of